daleonpz/baremetallics/_posts/programming/2020-05-02-write-clean-code.md

 ---

-Developers think that they write code only when it compiles and runs.
+Developers think that the code should only compile and run.
-But they forget that they also write for humans.
+But they forget that humans will also read their code.

 > It doesn't matter if you write the most beautiful poetry.
 If nobody can't read it.